Tenant Screening Checklist for Maryland Landlords (8-Step Process)

 - A responsible person who can pay rent promptly

-Given that you’ll be reviewing several rental applications for your Maryland home, pre-screening will focus your search and help save you invaluable time.
-Here are things to remember when doing your preliminary screening on your applicants:
+Given that you’ll be reviewing several rental applications for your Maryland house or apartment, pre-screening will focus your search and help save you invaluable time.
+Here are things to remember when doing your preliminary screening on your rental applicants:

 - Ensure that your rental listing includes your requirements

-- Ask vital questions at the start of your interaction with a prospective renter
+- Ask vital questions at the start of your interaction with an applicant

 - Schedule a face-to-face meeting when doing a showing

 Pre-screening allows you to detect any red flags right away.
 Most prospects who are unqualified are turned off by requirements, so you can expect them to lose interest quickly or become unresponsive.
-Don’t waste time chasing after those types of potential tenants.
-Be ready to entertain the ones who are interested and meet the requirements of a high-quality renter.
+Don’t waste time chasing after those types of applicants.
+Be ready to entertain the ones who are interested and meet the requirements of a high-quality tenant.
 This will make sure that your tenant is also happy with the situation during their tenancy.

 The rental application for your Maryland home should provide the following information about your prospective tenants: